junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Shuffle Party**: This sets whether or not the part members will be included in the shuffle.
 With this off they will be acquired in their original locations.
 (Note the rando alters the original game behavior so you never lose party members regardless of this setting).

 **Skills w/ Boss Bonuses**: This setting adds two checks to every boss, with the exception for some of the mini bosses in places like Octus, and then removes skill learning from the game.
 These extra boss checks are added to the pool to facilitate the skills that are now added to the item pool.
 Skills can be found at any location.

+**Discovery-Sanity**: This setting puts the landmarks in the pool, the landmarks themselves also become checks.
+Finding a landmark unlocks the ability to warp to it on the map.
+This mode drastically changes logic and movement around the world.

 ### Progression Placement Modifiers:
 These are settings that modify how much players may need to do of certain activities other than running around the island and exploring.
 These settings only affect where progression items will land, other useful non-progression items, could still land in the spots you have turned off.